 -In the dining room, pendants should hang 70- to 82 centimeters from the bottom of the pendant to the top of the table.

 Count Me In: How Many Lights are Right?

 Too bright, too dark—sometimes finding the “just right” feels all wrong.
 Luckily, we’ve got an easy formula for figuring out just how much light you need in any given room.
-First, think about the purpose of the room.
-Will you be reading there, dining, or mostly relaxing?

 Know Your Place: How to Find Ideal Spots for Floor Lamps

 You love your new FLOS lamp—so where should you put it?